13 November 2020

 In addition to lectures and speeches, we had a student poster ‘bazaar’ evening, as well as a student debate.
 Although I’m a student who has just finished high school, I still took part in some of these discussions.
 In this activity, I found everyone’s posters are very personal, as much as possible to communicate science to a wide variety of audiences.

-In addition to activities in Imperial College London, my favorite trip was to the Royal Botanic Gardens at Kew.
+In addition to activities in Imperial College London, my favourite trip was to the Royal Botanic Gardens at Kew.
 The real harmony between man and nature was evident.
 All plants here were well protected, and they were not at risk from degradation or deforestation.
 It was a great insight into plant science, as well as a great day out on the beautiful summer afternoon!

 |Visit to the Royal Botanic Gardens at Kew|

 Amongst the scientific programme, there were also many social events for us as participants.
 We enjoyed the treasure hunt, welcome party, international cabaret, and ‘traditions of home’ performances.
 We performed a Jiangsu traditional song “Jasmine”, and at the end of the program, we also performed a fun dance of “Dolly Song”, which everyone seemed to enjoy!

 |Performance at the International Cabaret!|

 As well as this, I visited Stonehenge and Salisbury, Tower Bridge, Kensington Gardens, the British Museum, Big Ben, and Oxford.
 In just 15 days, we visited so many places, made so many different friends from all around the world, met wonderful professors, and got a great insight into multidisciplinary science.